Configuration

 Required documentation related to data processing, such as DIPA (Documentation of Impact Privacy Assessment) or documentation of appropriate safeguards.

-Desktop agent - version section
+Desktop agent - Update section

 This section relates to version management and agent installation on the Oxari system.